West Highland Way - Northern Half

 Descent: 360 m

-This stage is a wild and remote section of the West Highland Way.
-From Forest Lodge follows an ascent to the edges of Rannoch Moor.
-Make sure you are prepared for unfavorable weather since the terrain on this section is exposed and getting across can be tough with bad climate.
-Ba Bridge is halfway across the moor and is a good spot for a break, surrounded by good views.
-A short walk to the left of the bridge takes you to the ruins of Ba cottage, a lovely spot for lunch.
-While following the undulating old military road you will walk past the Glencoe Ski Centre, Black Rock Cottage, and one of Scotland’s most famous mountains, Buachaille Etive Mor.
+After leaving Bridge of Orchy, the WHW joins the Old Military Road.
+After a short uphill climb, enjoy the dramatic views from the vantage point over Loch Tulla and Black Mount.
+Beyond Inveroran, the remote Rannoch Moor beckons.
+From Forest Lodge follows a climb to the edges of Rannoch Moor.
+Be prepared for inclement weather, as the terrain on this section is exposed and it can be difficult to cross in bad weather.
+Ba Bridge is halfway across the moor and is surrounded by beautiful views.
+A short walk on the left side of the bridge brings you to the ruins of Ba cottage, a lovely place to have lunch.
+As you follow the rolling Old Military Road, you'll walk past the Glencoe Ski Centre, Black Rock Cottage and one of Scotland's most famous mountains, Buachaille Etive Mor.

 Glencoe Mountain Resort (Kingshouse)